-Mr. Heinz Walz founded his company in Erlangen-Eltersdorf north of Nuremberg.
-At that time, the company’s main products were gas exchange systems.
-These systems were designed in cooperation with Prof. Dr. Werner Koch of the Forest Botanical Institute of Munich.
+Heinz Walz founded the company in Erlangen-Eltersdorf north of Nuremberg.
+The first products were gas exchange systems that were designed in collaboration with Prof. Dr. Werner Koch of the Forest Botanical Institute in Munich.

-The company moved 20 km north to Effeltrich which is close to the city of Forchheim.
+The company moved to Effeltrich, 20 km to the north, in the hills between Erlangen and Forchheim.
 By opting consequently for open gas exchange systems and differential CO2 measurements, the performance of photosynthesis analysis was continually improved.

-Further advancement and miniaturization of gas exchange systems for field work in cooperation with professors O. L. Lange (University of Würzburg), E.-D. Schulze (University of Bayreuth) und A. E. Hall (University of California).
+Further development and miniaturization of gas exchange systems for field work in collaboration with professors O. L. Lange (University of Würzburg), E.-D. Schulze (University of Bayreuth) und A. E. Hall (University of California).

-The state award of the government of the State of Bavaria was given to the Heinz Walz Company for excellent craftsmanship.
+The State Award of the government of the State of Bavaria was awarded to the Heinz Walz Company for excellent craftsmanship.

-Harald Walz joins the company after finishing his study of electrical engineering.
-Introduction of an innovative mini-cuvette system which provides full temperature and humidity control.
+Harald Walz joined the company after finishing his study of electrical engineering.
+Introduction of an innovative mini-cuvette system, which provides full temperature and humidity control.

-Worldwide first serial production of a PAM chlorophyll fluorometer for measuring photosynthesis (PAM-101).
-The device arose from intensive collaboration with associate professor Dr. Ulrich Schreiber, University of Würzburg.
-The fluorometer excites fluorescence by short pulses of constant amplitudes and measures the resulting pulse-amplitude modulated (PAM) fluorescence.
+Worldwide first serial production of a PAM (pulse amplitude modulated) chlorophyll fluorometer for measuring photosynthesis (PAM-101).
+The device arose from intensive collaboration with associate professor Dr. Ulrich Schreiber (University of Würzburg).
+The fluorometer excites photosynthetic samples by short pulses of constant intensity and measures the resulting pulse-amplitude-modulated fluorescence.

-Steffen Walz joins the company after graduation as an electrical engineer.
+Steffen Walz joined the company after graduating as an electrical engineer.

 Formation of a “company with limited liability” (GmbH).
-The Professor-Adalbert-Seifriz award for outstanding teamwork between craftsmanship and science was given to Mr. Heinz Walz and Prof. O. L. Lange.
+The Professor-Adalbert-Seifriz award for outstanding cooperation between craftsmanship and science was awarded to Mr. Heinz Walz and Prof. O. L. Lange.

 Fabrication of an outstandingly compact PAM fluorometer (MINI-PAM).